outsinre/outsinre.github.com/_posts/2014-07-12-emacs-tutorial.md

 1. `C-d` (the <delect> key) deletes the next character. `<DEL>` ( the <Backspace> key) deletes the the previous character.
 1. `M-a` and `M-e` moves the beginning and end of *sentence*.
 But Emacs assumes you begin your sentences with *two whitespaces* after a period.

    There is long history of debate over the *sentence spacing*.
 Two whitespaces are mostly used in old days when typewriter was heavily used.
 While, in modern computer society, *proportional/vector fonts* are good at isolating sentences by one space with a period, especially on the WEB.

-## Useful keys
+# Useful keys

 1. `C-x h`: select all.
 2. `C-g`: during execution of Lisp code, this character causes a quit directly.
 You can use ‘C-g’ to cancel any action you have started.

    For some actions, you may need to repeat this.
 (If even this doesn’t clear things up entirely, then try `C-]` or `M-x top-level`; that should do the trick.)

    `ESC-ESC-ESC`: three consective ESC key.
 This command can exit an interactive command such as `query-replace (M-%)`,can clear out a prefix argument or a region,can get out of the minibuffer or other recursive edit,cancel the use of the current buffer (for special-purpose buffers),or go back to just one window (by deleting all but the selected window).
 3. `M-:`: evaluate lisp statement.
 4. `C-x TAB`: Indent all lines starting in the region.
 If called interactively with no prefix argument, activate a transient mode in which the indentation can be adjusted interactively by typing <left>, <right>, <S-left>, or <S-right>.

    You can prefix it with `C-u C-x TAB` or `C-u 6 C-x TAB`.
 Alternatively, after `C-x TAB`, use left/right key to move the selected region.
 5. `M-m`: move point to the first non-whitespace character on this line.

-## Universay arguments
+# Universal arguments

 Negative arguments add directionality to commands; digits add repetition or change how a command works.